 You can see there are a few attributes and types coming from the MongoDB NuGet packages.

-NoSQL databases are usually very well suited to work with non-relational data but hierarchical.
+NoSQL databases are usually very well suited for working with non-relational hierarchical data.
 In this example, we are using MongoDB types expecially made for geo-locations, like GeoJson2DGeographicCoordinates.

 Retrieve the database and the collection